MITM Proxy for KestraMITM Proxy for Kestra

 Configure outbound HTTP/S traffic through an MITM proxy in Kestra.

-This guide walks through the steps to route and inspect Kestra's HTTP/S traffic using an MITM proxy.
+This guide walks through the steps to route and inspect Kestra's outbound HTTP/S traffic using an MITM proxy.

-Why use MITM proxy
+Why use an MITM proxy

-• Trust the MITM proxy's certificate
+• Trust the proxy’s CA certificate.

-• Route traffic through the proxy
+• Route outbound traffic through the proxy.

 Prerequisites